 Your pool is now almost complete.
-We will now remove all miscellaneous construction materials from the construction site and prepare the pool interior to be finished.
+We will now remove all Miscellaneous Construction Materials from the construction site and prepare the pool interior to be finished.

 Step 11 – Finishing Pool

 The pool interior is coated with your choice of materials.
 Options include standard white finish, Pebble Tec finish, or one of the many Diamond-Brite brand coatings.
-Upon completion of the coating, we begin filling the pool with water.
-This is the final stage of construction!
+Upon completion of the coating, we begin filling the Pool With Water.
+This is the final stage of construction.

 Step 12 – Startup & Instruction

-Once your pool is full, a service technician will come out to your home to check the installation and start all pool and/or spa equipment.
+Once your pool is full, a service technician will come out to your home to check the Installation Of Pool and start all pool and/or spa equipment.
 Once the equipment has been started up and the pool is operational, our service manager will set up a time to come to your home and show you maintenance operations.
 This includes everything you will need to know about routine maintenance on your amazing new pool!